Soccer-Shanghai SIPG, Guangzhou Evergrande stay top in CSL groups

 Aug 27 (Reuters) - Shanghai SIPG defeated Chongqing Lifan 3-0 in the Chinese Super League's seventh round of matches to stay top in Group B, while Group A leaders Guangzhou Evergrande were held to a 2-2 draw by struggling Dalian Pro.

-Goals from former West Ham United striker Marko Arnautovic and Wang Shenchao in the first half put Shanghai in the driver's seat before Brazilian midfielder Oscar got the third in the 66th minute.
+Goals from former West Ham United striker Marko Arnautovic and Wang Shenchao in the first half put Shanghai in the driver's seat before Brazilian midfielder Oscar got the third.

-Rafa Benitez's Dalian looked set to upset reigning champions Guangzhou going into half time with a two-goal lead, but Fabio Cannavaro's side produced a stirring second-half comeback to take a point.
+Rafa Benitez's Dalian looked set to upset champions Guangzhou going into halftime with a two-goal lead, but Fabio Cannavaro's side produced a stirring second-half comeback to take a point.

-Wang Yaopeng put Dalian in the lead before Swedish forward Sam Larsson extended their advantage.
+Wang Yaopeng put Dalian ahead before Swedish forward Sam Larsson extended their advantage.

-Former Barcelona midfielder Paulinho reduced the deficit in the 74th before Brazilian-born forward Fernandinho -- who is a naturalised Chinese citizen -- completed the comeback.
+Former Barcelona midfielder Paulinho reduced the deficit in the 74th before Brazilian-born forward Fernandinho completed the comeback.

 Shandong Luneng eased past Guangzhou R&F 5-1 for their fourth straight win, with Graziano Pelle, Jin Jingdao, Duan Liuyu and Guo Tianyu getting on the scoresheet.